 Other intangible assets are amortised from the date that they are available for use.

-Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets from the date that they are available for use.
+Amortisation is based on the cost of an asset less its residual value.
+Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets.